gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 Unlike direct MCP connections, Nostr's pub/sub model requires special handling for long-lived subscriptions:

-1. **Connection Persistence**: Clients SHOULD maintain relay connections to receive notifications for subscribed resources.
+1. **Connection Persistence**: Clients and servers SHOULD maintain relay connections to receive notifications for subscribed resources.

-2. **Subscription Renewal**: Due to the potential ephemeral nature of Nostr connections, clients MAY periodically renew subscriptions by sending a new subscription request.

-3. **Progress Notifications**: For long-running operations, servers SHOULD send progress notifications as defined in the protocol to:
+2. **Progress Notifications**: For long-running operations, servers SHOULD send progress notifications as defined in the protocol to:
    - Indicate processing status
    - Prevent client timeouts
    - Maintain subscription activity

-4. **Subscription Termination**: Subscriptions can be terminated in several ways:
+3. **Subscription Termination**: Subscriptions can be terminated in several ways:
    - When the client receives a successful result
    - When an error occurs during processing
    - When the client explicitly sends a cancellation request